 How often should hydrotherapy be done?

-A monthly session may be sufficient, but the optimal protocol depends on your dog’s joint and heart condition.
+A monthly session may suffice, but the optimal protocol depends on your dog’s joint and cardiac condition.
 Ask your veterinarian for advice.

-Is dentistry a weak point for this breed?
+Is dentistry a weak point in this breed?

 Large dogs sometimes accumulate tartar more quickly.
 Regular brushing and annual visits to the veterinary dentist are recommended.